-MFL: FRENCH AND SPANISH Subject Content Covered
+MFL: FRENCH AND SPANS = Subject Content Covered These courses aim to further develop the four language skills

-These courses aim to further develop the four language skills (listening, reading, writing and speaking) through the exploration of topics and issues pertaining to Spanish / French speaking countries.
-Students will also study Spanish/French literature to broaden their cultural awareness and to further enhance their language skills.
-The main topics students will study are:
+(listening, reading, writing and speaking) through the exploration of topics and issues pertaining to Spanish / French speaking countries.
+Students will also study a Spanish/French Film and a novel to broaden their cultural awareness and to further enhance their language skills.